Hindu nationalism: Hindu Rashtra movements in Nepal

 While announcing the party manifesto for the 2017 Nepalese general election, the pro Hindu Rashtriya Prajatantra Party Nepal chairperson Kamal Thapa stated that Hindu statehood is the only means of establishing national unity and stability.
-He stated that the secularization of the state was done without the involvement of general public and thus, a referendum was due on the issue.
-Furthermoee, chaiperson Thapa argued that the conversion of Nepal into a secular republic was an organised attempt to weaken the national identity of Nepal and the religious conversions have seriously affected the indigenous and Dalit communities.
-The Rastriya Prajatantra Party Nepal has stated support for a Hindu state with religious freedom and registered an amendment proposal for such on March 19, 2017.
+He stated that the secularisation of the state was done without the involvement of general public and thus, a referendum was due on the issue.
+Furthermore, chairperson Thapa argued that the conversion of Nepal into a secular republic was an organised attempt to weaken the national identity of Nepal and the religious conversions have seriously affected the indigenous and Dalit communities.
+The Rastriya Prajatantra Party Nepal has stated support for a Hindu state with religious freedom and registered an amendment proposal for such on 19 March 2017.

 On 30 November 2020, a pro-Hindu and a pro-monarchy protest was held at Kathmandu.
 Similar protests were held on other major cities like Pokhara and Butwal.

-On 4 December 2020, mass protests was held at Maitighar that ended in Naya Baneshwar demanding the restoration of Hindu statehood with constitutional monarchy.
+On 4 December 2020, mass protests were held at Maitighar that ended in Naya Baneshwor demanding the restoration of Hindu statehood with constitutional monarchy.
 The protestors carried the national flags and posters of the founding father of modern Nepal, King Prithvi Narayan Shah, and chanted slogans supporting Hindu statehood.
 Protestors claimed the Hindu statehood is a means of national unity and well being of the people.
 This protest is considered one of the biggest pro-monarchy demonstrations.

-On 11 January 2021, mass protests was held at Kathmandu demanding the restoration of Hindu statehood with monarchy.
+On 11 January 2021, mass protests were held at Kathmandu demanding the restoration of Hindu statehood with monarchy.
 Police baton charged at the protestors around the Prime Minister's Office resulting in protestors responding with stones and sticks.
 In August 2021, similar protests led by former Nepal Army General Rookmangud Katawal were also observed.